bevyengine/bevy-website/content/learn/book/intro/the-three-letters.md

   - use the same powerful patterns for [control flow](../control-flow/) everywhere
   - structure your application using a uniform, flexible [modular architecture](../modular-architecture)
   - debug and inspect every part of your game using the same [dev tools](../development-practices)

+Learning to take advantage of everything a modern ECS has to offer will take time: if you want to be able to tackle any data modelling problem that games have to throw at you, you need a lot more than just entities, components and systems.
+Even if you're a veteran game programmer, there will be a learning curve as you explore new approaches and master new tools.

+But start simple, and add in new patterns as you encounter the problems they're solving.
+With a bit of persistence, you'll be flying in no time!